 The sale is really just the beginning of your customer lifecycle.
 Now it’s time to over-deliver on your promises so you create customers for life.

 At this stage in your marketing system, you want to ask:

 - What is your system to WOW your customers?

-- What is your system to get testimonials?
+- What is your system for getting testimonials?

 - What is your return, refund, or complaint rate?

 If you really think through question #1 and set up a system to impress your customers, then #3 will not be an issue.
 There are many options, but here are a few that we recommend:

 - call customers to say “thank you”